ga4gh/ga4gh-server/docs/installation.rst

     DATA_SOURCE = "/srv/ga4gh/ga4gh-example-data/registry.db"

+Note that it is expected that the user running the server, `www-data`, have write and read access to the directories containing data files.

 (Many more configuration options are available --- see the :ref:`configuration` section for a detailed discussion on the server configuration and input data.)